Skip to main content

 Core 24 credits

-During their senior year, students must finish the following two undergraduate courses, ensuring they maintain a cumulative GPA of at least 3.0.
+In their senior year, students are required to complete the following two undergraduate courses while maintaining a minimum cumulative GPA of 3.0.

 To properly secure any organization's information infrastructure and assets, a periodic assessment of its security posture at various levels of the organization is essential.
 One key area is the direct assessment of vulnerabilities in the IT infrastructure, systems and applications, followed by targeting and exploitation of the same.
 This course covers the theoretical bases for cyber threats and vulnerabilities, and delves into selection and application of penetration testing methodologies ranging from reconnaissance to the exploitation of vulnerabilities by probing infrastructure, services and applications.
 The course places a strong emphasis on the use of these methodologies to demonstrate, document, report on, and provide a clear roadmap for remediation of exposed security issues.